jdgarwick/SonicPi/README.md

 ```

 With no opts, we hear the full sample at full amplitude.
 If we
-want to fade this in over 1 second we can use the `attack:` param:
+want to fade this IN over 1 second we can use the `attack:` param:

 ```
 sample :loop_amen, attack: 1